hendersontrent/theft/README.md

       }

-    To cite package 'thefttools' in publications use:
+    To cite package 'theftdlc' in publications use:

-      Trent Henderson (2024). thefttools: Tools for Analysing and Interpreting Time Series Features.
+      Trent Henderson (2024). theftdlc: Tools for Analysing and Interpreting Time Series Features.
 R package version 0.1.0.

     A BibTeX entry for LaTeX users is

       @Manual{,
-        title = {thefttools: Tools for Analysing and Interpreting Time Series Features}, author = {Trent Henderson},
+        title = {theftdlc: Tools for Analysing and Interpreting Time Series Features}, author = {Trent Henderson},
         year = {2024},
         note = {R package version 0.1.0},